-*NEW – Adult High School is now available online.
-Earn the credits you need to complete your high school diploma through our new online program with Apex Learning.
-Call (336) 506-4376 to enroll today.
+Adult Basic Education (ABE) , English as a Second Language (ESL), and High School Equivalency (GED and HiSET) classes are also available online. *NEW – Adult High School is now available online.
+Earn the credits you need to complete your high school diploma through our new online program with PLATO.

-Students may take ABE and GED courses online from any computer with Internet access.
+Students may take courses online from any computer with Internet access.
 Online courses are ideal for those whose schedules or physical limitations make it difficult to attend class in a regular classroom setting.
 Students who do not have access to a home computer may use the computers in our Academic Skills Lab, in our Learning Resources Center, or in any of the public libraries in Alamance County as well as community resource centers.
 Computers may be used on a space-available basis at these locations.
-You must complete a preliminary online exercise before being beginning the program at http://litlink.ket.org/

-Currently enrolled GED online students may visit our student website to access assignments.
+Currently enrolled online students may visit our student website to access assignments.

-GED in the Community is a flexible option for students who need or want to study from home.
+GED in the Community is another flexible option for students who need or want to study from home.
 Participants complete a series of 10 lessons through the mail in postage paid envelopes.
-Students are expected to mail in lessons weekly and to come to the Literacy Building for progress testing, practice and official GED tests.
+Students are expected to mail in lessons weekly and to come to ACC’s campus for progress testing, practice and official GED or HiSET tests.
 Instructors return each lesson corrected and offer tutoring through the phone and in person.

 Para mayor información sobre las clases de inglés como idioma segundo (ESL) ó para inscribirse, llame (336) 506-4380.